-The MLT program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, Ill., 60018-5519 (773) 714-8880.
+The MLT program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, Ill., 60018-5519 (773) 714-8880; www.naacls.org.

 Two educational MLT tracks are available to the student: MLT Traditional and MLT Accelerated, refer to the curriculm grids for specifics.